Ponchielli Dance of the Hours from La Gioconda in E Major, Op. 9

 Amilcare Ponchielli - Dance of the Hours from La Gioconda in E Major, Op.
 9. Full orchestra.
-Recorded and produced by David Hamilton exclusively for Lynne Publishing.
+Music recorded and produced by David Hamilton exclusively for Lynne Publishing.

 |Track ID number:||23077|